|

 tackles for loss (five) from a year ago both need

+to increase.
 Savage and Crennel certainly

 have put a lot on the plate of linebackers coach